TritonDataCenter/node-moray/docs/man/man1/findobjects.md

 `-H`
   Print objects using minimal JSON with one object per line (instead of inserting newlines within objects and indenting for readability)

+`-i`
+  Require all fields used in `FILTER` to have associated usable indexes.
+That is, every field mentioned in `FILTER` must have a corresponding index, and no field must be being re-indexed.
+If the requirement is not met, the command will return an error.

 `-l LIMIT`
   Return at most `LIMIT` objects.
 With `-o OFFSET`, this can be used to page